the-andry/website_test/README.md

 # website_test
-This project is part of the Odin Project curriculum to create a website frmo scratch using HTML + CSS.
+This project is part of the Odin Project curriculum to create a website from scratch using HTML + CSS.
+No help was provided to create this site, apart the knowledge aquired during the class and google.
 Odin task: https://www.theodinproject.com/lessons/foundations-landing-page

 Learnings: